priyam-k/gemini-stocksense-ai/README.md

 ## ⚙️ Installation & Usage
-Either go to [https://stocksense-ai--priyam-k.github.app/](https://stocksense-ai--priyam-k.github.app/) OR
-Clone the repository and start the development server:
+Either go to [https://stocksense-ai--priyam-k.github.app/](https://stocksense-ai--priyam-k.github.app/) OR clone the repository and start the development server:

 ```bash
 npm install